Frequently Asked Questions

 Can I visit a class?

-Yes, there is no better way to “test drive” the program.
+Yes, in most cases; there is no better way to “test drive” the program.
 Please contact us to discuss opportunities to visit a class.